Sid2697/Diabetes_Research/README.md

 The code for Convonutional Neural Network is here https://www.github.com/Sid2697/Diabetes_Research/blob/master/Type1VersusHealty.ipynb, and the code for Residual Neural Network is here https://github.com/Sid2697/Diabetes_Research/blob/master/ResNet%20Type1%20Vs.%20Healthy%20.ipynb.

 ## Publication
-The results of successfully identifying Diabetic patients was published in this paper https://www.researchgate.net/publication/324219743_Unexpected_Results_Embedded_Information_in_Fingerprints_Regarding_Diabetes
+The results of successfully identifying Diabetic patients were published with @alexandrudaia in this paper https://www.researchgate.net/publication/324219743_Unexpected_Results_Embedded_Information_in_Fingerprints_Regarding_Diabetes
 <br>
 Feel free to contribute to the code for increasing the accuracy.